 Usually, the formal handover takes place in July, at last new fellows’ admission ceremony of the year.
-In 2018, as part of the RCP's 500th birthday celebrations, this will take place in September, to coincide with the anniversary of the founding charter.
+In 2018, as part of the RCP's 500th birthday celebrations, this took place in September, to coincide with the anniversary of the founding charter.
 At the ceremony, the robe is removed from the former president, and used to gown the new incumbent.
 The caduceus is handed over and the new president ‘gives faith’ to the fellows in words prescribed in RCP byelaw 140.
 The bedell ends the ceremony by lifting the mace from the velvet cushion and leads the new president and officers in procession out of the Dorchester Library.

 Emma Shepley, senior curator

 (This post was updated in 2018 with information about the RCP500 celebrations.)